Last Updated on

 How To Become an Occupational Therapist

 Occupational therapists help people with physical and mental health issues to be more independent (Bureau of Labor Statistics, 2015).
 Occupational therapists also “aspire to promote dignity… and an adequate standard of life” for their clients (Crawford et al., 2017).
-For example, an occupational therapist might help someone who is new in a wheelchair figure out how to live their day-to-day life in an independent matter.
-Occupational therapists also help their client’s family members or caregivers understand how to best help the client in their day-to-day activities.
+For example, an occupational therapist might help someone who is new to using a wheelchair figure out how to live their day-to-day life in an independent manner.

-From then, prospective occupational therapists should be qualified for a master’s degree in occupational therapy, which is the requisite degree for most jobs.
+Prospective occupational therapists are then qualified for a master’s degree in occupational therapy, which is the requisite degree for most jobs.
 After earning a master’s degree, one needs to complete occupational therapist licensing, which is administered in the United States by the National Board for Certification in Occupational Therapy (NBCOT).
 From there, one should be ready to start looking for work.

 For more information on occupational therapists, visit this website.

 There are also options for people who only have a bachelor’s degree, or can only realistically earn a bachelor’s degree.
 Without going on to earn a master’s degree, one can still work in certain counseling positions.
-Some people might be happy working as a counselor, but those who are not will still be earning crucial experience as a counselor which can help them eventually become licensed as a therapist and start finding work.
+Some people might be happy working as a counselor, while others may use their experience as a counselor to inform their pursuit of further education and licensure as a therapist.

 - About Marriage and Family Therapists. (n.d.)
 American Association for Marriage and Family Therapy.
 Retrieved from http://www.aamft.org/imis15/AAMFT/Content/About_AAMFT/Qualifications.aspx?hkey=2d5f6fac-24c6-40fd-b74f-5f3eaf214e55.